 Watch Your Mouth By Linda Allison, Rebecca Smith and Judy Diamond

 Right now billions and billions of fungi, bacteria and viruses are coating your tongue, scumming up your teeth and flavoring your breath.
 There are more microbes in your mouth than there are people on earth.
 Horrible?
 Maybe.
 Healthy?
 For sure!
-Your mouth is home to amazing mix of tiny critters.
+Your mouth is home to an amazing mix of tiny critters.
 Because it’s a wet, warm cave, washed with a constant food supply it’s a perfect place for microbes to thrive.
 Worried?
 Don’t be.
 In fact, having a good mix of microbes keeps you healthy.
 So open wide and discover, experiment, observe.
-Get friendly with your billions of secret micro pals.
-This book tells you how and why you will want to Watch Your Mouth!

 STEM to Story: Enthralling and Effective Lesson Plans for Grades 5-8 by 826 National, Pañoringan, J. and Smith, R., Edited by Jennifer Traig.
 San Francisco: Jossey-Bass, 2015.